Wills, Trusts & Probate

 What is Medicaid planning and why is it important?

-What are common mistakes to avoid in Medicaid planning?
+What common mistakes should be avoided during Medicaid planning?

-What should I bring to a Medicaid planning consultation?
+What documents should I bring to a Medicaid planning consultation?

 How often should I review my Medicaid plan?

-Can I do Medicaid planning on my own?
+Can I do basic Medicaid planning on my own?